Behavior Analysts Need Self-Care Too: How to Balance Work and Life at Home

 Prioritize self-care as a behavior analyst with insights and practical tips provided in this essential post, emphasizing the importance of maintaining personal well-being to enhance professional effectiveness and overall job satisfaction.

-As much as I don’t want to admit this, I do benefit from tangible reinforcement.
-Especially when it comes to completing chores, I find I need the extra motivation to keep going.
-The sparkly clean floor isn’t always enough to motivate me to get out the mop.
-You could reward yourself for following your schedule each day.
-I am using Fabulous: Motivate Me!
-But there are plenty out there including: Forest: Stay Focused, Strides: Habit Tracker, and Coach.me.
-We all need rewards and this way you have a visual and can contingently self-deliver rewards.
+As much as I don’t want to admit this, I benefit from tangible reinforcement—especially when it comes to chores.
+A sparkly clean floor isn’t always enough motivation to grab the mop.
+Consider rewarding yourself for following your schedule.
+Apps like Fabulous: Motivate Me!, Forest: Stay Focused, Strides: Habit Tracker, and Coach.me can provide visual motivation and help you contingently self-deliver rewards.
+Reinforcement isn’t just for our clients—we need it too!

 Resources